thehimalayanleo/thehimalayanleo.github.io/index.md

 Please find the list of my publications under [the research page](/research/) and my CV under [the CV page](/cv/).
 If you're curious about my other software projects check out the [*curious page*](/curious/).

 ## Updates: ##

+* May 2022: Our paper ['Private Hypothesis Testing for Social Sciences'](https://arxiv.org/abs/2205.05522) is now available on Arxiv..

 * Mar 2022: I launched the 101 Days of NLP a popular way of entering a new field.
 Over the next few months I will be studying NLP in every form that I can.
 You can follow along on the [*curious page*](/curious/) or on my new Twitter Account [101 Days of NLP](https://twitter.com/101DaysOfNLP).
 All release code will be a 100% open-source and reusable.